m3chanical/scadocs/enamel_notes.md

     -   Resist is applied mostly using Press n Peel transfer paper from techniks.com, following the directions on the website.
+    -   don't heat too hot, or for too long, otherwise the transfer ink will bleed and create a lower resolution image.
     -   Occasionally the transfer paper doesn't fully transfer the design, and must be supplemented.
             -   Testor's paint is good for this.
 There might be others.